2025–26 Leinster Rugby season: Celtic Challenge

-The 2025–26 Celtic Challenge will be the fourth season of the Celtic Challenge, a cross-border women's rugby union competition with teams from Ireland, Wales, and Scotland.
-The six team tournament features a full double round robin fixture series, with each team playing the others both home and away.
+The 2025–26 Celtic Challenge was the fourth season of the Celtic Challenge, a cross-border women's rugby union competition with teams from Ireland, Wales and Scotland.
+The six-team tournament featured a double-round robin fixture series, with each team playing the others both home and away.
 For the first time, the competition will include a finals series with semi-finals and a grand final.

 Wolfhounds, a combined team representing Leinster and Ulster, return as two-time defending champions.